-In NEWS, we keep you up-to-date about events and new products launched and Lindie Naaughton has collected ideas across a range of garden accessories and equipment.
-In COMMUNITY GARDEN, Fionnuala Fallon visited Baldoyle Racecourse Community Garden.
-Wildlife expert Éanna Ní Lamhna tells the story of the bats that regularly use gardens
+In NEWS, we keep you up-to-date about events and new products launched and Lindie Naughton has collected ideas across a range of garden accessories and equipment.
+In COMMUNITY GARDEN, Fionnuala Fallon visited Russborough Walled Garden, Blessington, Co.
+Wicklow.
+Wildlife expert Éanna Ní Lamhna reveals the softer side of wasps and their garden value as pest species’ predators.

-days.
-And, as always, we ask you to please support service and product suppliers who support The Irish Garden.
+And, as always, we ask you to please support advertized service and product suppliers who support The Irish Garden.